on September 21, 2021 (last modified on May 5, 2022) • 16 minute read

 Also, different channels often require different strategies and they may have different average values to compare to.
 What’s considered a good CTR on one platform may not be as good on another, so it’s best to separate the channels into their own dashboards for more accurate data representation.

-Although monthly reporting may seem like a logical choice at first, more frequent reporting can help you eliminate potential issues in communication with your client.
+Although monthly reporting may seem like a logical choice at first, more frequent reporting aided by a client dashboard software, can help you eliminate potential issues in communication with your client.

 A month is a long time between updates you give to the client.
 It deprives you of a chance to act promptly if you see things have gone south and the client has additional requests.
 Weekly reports, on the other hand, enable you to repair the damage while it’s still possible.